-Someone is arrested for a cannabis offense every two minutes.
-There were 225,000 marijuana arrests in the country in 2022, and 92% of these arrests were for cannabis possession alone — not for sale or manufacturing.
-In the U.S., there are more arrests for cannabis possession each year than for all violent crimes combined.
+In the U.S., someone is arrested for a cannabis offense every two-and-a-half minutes.
+Over 90 percent of these arrests are for cannabis possession alone — not for sale or manufacturing.
+There are more arrests for cannabis possession each year than for all violent crimes combined.

 Thirty-one states and Washington, D.C. have enacted laws to stop jailing their residents for possession of small amounts of cannabis.
 In 24 of those states, cannabis is legal for adults 21 and older, while seven more have “decriminalized” simple possession.
 Most of the decriminalization states impose a civil fine, which avoids the life-altering collateral consequences a criminal record carries.
 Decriminalization laws avoid imposing harsh punishments for possessing a substance that is safer than alcohol, while freeing up law enforcement to focus on serious crimes.
 Many of these laws were first enacted in the 1970s, and they have proven so non-controversial that several have been expanded.